📝 Cost reduction & efficiency · ⏱️ 3 min read

 Can I implement all savings at once?

 Not advisable.
-Too many changes at once can disrupt your operation.
+Too many changes at once can disrupt your operation and confuse your staff.
 Start with the biggest impact and implement a new saving every 2-3 months.

 How do I know if my savings target is realistic?

-Check industry benchmarks.
+Check industry benchmarks for your restaurant type.
 Food cost below 25% is often unrealistic, above 35% too high.
-Energy savings of more than 20% are usually not achievable without major investments.
+Energy savings of more than 20% usually require major equipment investments.

 What if my calculated savings don't materialize?

-Measure your progress monthly and adjust.
+Measure your progress monthly and adjust quickly.
 Often savings in practice are 20-30% lower than calculated due to unforeseen effects or implementation issues.
+Don't wait - pivot fast.

 ℹ️ This article was prepared based on official sources and professional expertise.
 While we strive for current and accurate information, the content may differ from the most recent regulations.
 Always consult the official authorities for binding standards.